 Gravity obviously causes extreme pressures to develop at the center of large fluid bodies.
 On earth, we see pressures in excess of 250 atmospheres at the Seafloor rift.
-Now the sun has a mass that is 333,000 times that of the earth.
+Now the sun has a mass that is supposedly 333,000 times that of the earth.
 So the sun might have gas pressures approaching (250 x 333,000) = 83-million.
-This seems to be the force driving solar flare material so far above the intense gravity of the sun.